 Surgery using a laparoscope is the most common way to remove the gallbladder.
-A laparoscope is a thin, lighted tube that lets the doctor see inside your belly.
+A laparoscope is a thin, lighted tube that lets your surgeon see inside your belly.

 Gallbladder removal surgery is done while you are under general anesthesia so you will be asleep and pain-free.